dimmyvi/tigress-threat-model/draft-lassey-tigress-threat-model.md

 --- middle

 # Introduction
-The TIGRESS Working Group is chartered to deliver a protocol for transfering copies of digital credentials.
+The TIGRESS Working Group is chartered to deliver a protocol for transferring copies of digital credentials.
 The charter specifies certain goals:

 ## Privacy goals: